syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/getting-started.md

 ## Defining Item

-In Ribbon, the options are arranged in items for easy access.
-You can use the `e-ribbon-item` tag helper to define the ribbon item like below.
+Ribbon support different built-in item types like buttons, drop-down buttons, combo boxes, etc., You can use the `e-ribbon-item` tag helper to define each ribbon item like below.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}